bullmoose20/MK-Docs/docs/files/overlays.md

 Kometa and Plex **will not** remove old Overlaid images from the Plex file structure or database when new updates are available.
 On large libraries, this can often result in Image Bloat.

-  * We recommend you read more about this and the solution on the [Plex Image Cleanup](../kometa/scripts/image-cleanup.md) page.
+  * We recommend you read more about this and the solution on the [Kometa Image Cleanup](../kometa/scripts/image-cleanup.md) page.

 There is an attribute called `reapply_overlays` which, when set to true, will force overlays to reapply even when it is not necessary to do so [overlays only update when something has changed, this bypasses that behaviour].
 This will increase how long Kometa takes to run and will also result in Image Bloat.

   * Ensure `reapply_overlays` is set to `false` if you see it in your Configuration File.
-If it has previously been set to true we recommend using [Plex Image Cleanup](../kometa/scripts/image-cleanup.md) to get rid of the bloat.
+If it has previously been set to true we recommend using [Kometa Image Cleanup](../kometa/scripts/image-cleanup.md) to get rid of the bloat.

 To remove all overlays from your library, add the [`remove_overlays` library attribute](../config/libraries.md#remove-overlays) set to `true`.**